-If we are not able to help resolve your dispute, or you need more information, one of these services may be able to assist.
+If we can’t help resolve your dispute, or you need more information, one of these services may be able to assist.

 Consumer Affairs Victoria

-CAV also provides advice on the steps to try and resolve a building dispute before applying to DBDRV.
+The Consumer Affairs Victoria website also lists the steps to try and resolve a building dispute before applying to DBDRV.

 For more information:

-- home owners can visit the Building disputes, defects and delays page of the Consumer Affairs Victoria website.
+- home owners: visit the Building disputes, defects and delays page of the Consumer Affairs Victoria website.

-- builders can visit the Builders and tradespeople section of the Consumer Affairs Victoria website.
+- builders: visit the Builders and tradespeople section of the Consumer Affairs Victoria website.

 Victorian Building Authority (VBA)

 The VBA regulates the building industry in Victoria.
-It undertakes inspections, investigations and audits to ensure builders comply with their obligations, under the building regulations and the Building Code of Australia.
+It undertakes inspections, investigations and audits, to ensure builders comply with their obligations under the building regulations and the Building Code of Australia.
 The VBA also takes complaints about builders and building practitioners.

 Victorian Managed Insurance Authority (VMIA)

-The VMIA issues domestic building insurance policies for building contracts that exceed $16,000.
+The VMIA issues domestic building insurance policies to eligible builders for building contracts that exceed $16,000.

-It insures a building owner against defective or incomplete building work where the builder dies, becomes bankrupt, disappears or has failed to comply with a VCAT or court order made after 1 July 2015.
+VMIA insures a home owner against defective or incomplete building work if the builder dies, becomes insolvent, disappears or has failed to comply with a VCAT or Court order made after 1 July 2015.

 For more information, visit the Domestic Building Insurance section of the VMIA website.